 "Profile correction" software is used to "learn" and correct for mechanical inaccuracies in the crankshaft position wheel tooth spacing.
 Since the sum of all the angles between crankshaft teeth must equal 360°, a correction factor can be calculated for each misfire sample interval that makes all the angles between individual teeth equal.
-To prevent any fueling or combustion differences from affecting the correction factors, learning is done during decelfuel cutout.
+The LDR misfire system will learn one profile correction factor per cylinder (ex.
+4 correction factors for a 4 cylinder engine), while the HDR system will learn 36 or 40 correction factors depending on the number of crankshaft wheel teeth (ex.
+36 for V6/V8 engines, 40 for V10 engines).